Amit-kore-3212/learning-git/README.md

 # learning-git
-Hey i have added you
+Hey i have added you Now only